xumingkuan/bookworm-word-master-ai/README.md

 Bookworm Word Master AI is a program that can play the mini-game [*Word Master*](https://bookwormadvs.fandom.com/wiki/Word_Master) in the game [*Bookworm Adventures*](https://en.wikipedia.org/wiki/Bookworm_Adventures) (either Vol.1 or Vol.2) infinitely.

+It should also be able to play [*Wordle*](https://www.powerlanguage.co.uk/wordle/) with a 100% winning rate after some small modifications, but I haven't got time to implement it yet -- contribution welcomed!

 ## How to Run (Play)

 1. Simply download the release package (or build from scratch in the following section).